codemanas/cm-typesense-docs/docs/tsfwc.md

 ## Template Overwriting

-Overriding the template allows you to change the output for the producst listing design as you need to.
+Overriding the template allows you to change the output for the product listing design as you need to.

 The templates are in the plugin `typesense-search-for-woocommerce/templates` and you can override it by copying it to your theme.